FedericoTorres233/react-template-for-testing/README.md

-# React template for testing
+# Simple React template

-Created in order to have all the files without the unnecessary code in case I want to test something in React.
-However, its main purpose is not to be a replacement for `create-react-app` when having to start a new project but its intended for testing purposes.
+Created in order to have all the files I need for a simple React Webapp.

+_I will be adding some libraries such as TailwindCss or Web3JS in the future_

 ## Usage

-`npx create-react-app "name of the test"` to have all the **node modules** and the **json packages**.
-Then, replace the public and src folders with those of the repository.
+`npi -i"` to install the dependecies.

-`npm start` and a blank page should be seen in the browser.
+`npm start` and a blank page should appear in the browser.